-As I look back on the EDR Blogs we’ve posted in the last 12 months, I find myself inspired and energized by the many examples of collaboration and strategies for how to build bridges among individuals, stakeholder groups, and communities our authors have shared.
+As I look back on the EDR blogs we’ve posted in the last 12 months, I find myself inspired and energized by the many examples of collaboration and strategies for how to build bridges among individuals, stakeholder groups, and communities our authors have shared.
 This past year’s blogs provide information on conflict resolution tools and methods, such as conflict mapping, as well as strategies for public engagement, such as how to effectively conduct town halls in a way that allows concerned citizens to meaningfully voice their concerns.
-We’ve learned a number of lessons learned from collaborative efforts, such as about the three F’s that have helped the Escalante River Watershed Partnership stay afloat: facilitation, framework, and funding.
-And we have also learned that there are still plenty of opportunities in which we can navigate conflict through collaboration and find resolutions that reflect the values of all involved, such as the continued work to protect our dark skies and find solutions for Salt Lake City’s light pollution.

-In case you haven’t yet had a chance to read all of our 2017 EDR Blogs, we’ve compiled all these great stories, lessons learned, and resources here.
+In case you haven’t yet had a chance to read all of our 2017 EDR blogs, we’ve compiled all these great stories, lessons learned, and resources here.
 Thank you to all of our guest authors for your contributions to the blog this year—we posted 27 blogs from 25 guest authors.
 We hope that you’ll share your thoughts with us again!

-Get notified when new articles are posted to the EDR blog – sign up for our email list »
+Get notified when new articles are posted to the EDR blog.
+Sign up for our email list »

-This year has certainly been a big one for the EDR Program, as we said farewell to Founding Director Michele Straube and welcomed Theresa Jensen as our new Associate Director.
-We will keep moving forward in 2018 under the directorship of Danya Rumore, and look forward to sharing many more stories, lessons learned, and other wisdom about collaboration and conflict resolution via the EDR Blog.
+This year has certainly been a big one for the EDR program, as we said farewell to founding Director Michele Straube and welcomed Theresa Jensen as our new associate director.
+We will keep moving forward in 2018 under the directorship of Danya Rumore and look forward to sharing many more stories, lessons learned, and other wisdom about collaboration and conflict resolution via the EDR blog.

 Opportunities for Environmental Dispute Resolution, Collaboration, and Stakeholder Engagement

-February 27: James R. Holbrook
+Feb.
+27: James R. Holbrook

 Two Sources of Turmoil in a Divided America